highcharts/node-export-server/README.md

 ## Environment Variables

 These are set as variables in your environment.
-These take precedence over other options.
+They take precedence over other options.
 On Linux, use e.g. `export`.

 - `EXPORT_DEFAULT_TYPE`: The format of the file to export to.
 Can be jpeg, png, pdf or svg.
 - `EXPORT_DEFAULT_CONSTR`: The constructor to use.
 Can be chart, stockChart, mapChart or ganttChart.